 Waterfall charts have initial and final value columns with floating columns in between.
 This demonstrates negative and positive values with an impact on the initial and final values.

-Waterfall charts include the option to change the color of columns representing Positive Change and Negative Change, as well as changing Column Types so that either a Total value or Change is represented.
+Waterfall charts include the option to change the Positive Color, Negative Color and Total Color.
+You can also use the Total Column slider to change the final column so that either a total value or the accumulated change is represented.

 The most common use case for a waterfall chart is three total columns with the changes between.
 Often these are three different years with profit and loss comparison and a midpoint total column.